Canonical connection on contact manifolds: Introduction

-For the analytical study of \eqref{eq:w}, one needs to differentiate the equation several times.
-It turns out that for the purpose of taking the derivatives of the map $w$ several times, the contact triad connection on $Q$ (together with contact Hermitian connection on the complex vector bundle $\xi \to Q$), is much more convenient and easier to keep track of various terms arising from switching the order of derivatives than the commonly used Levi-Civita connection in the literature.
-This is partly because the contact Hermitian connection preserves both $J$ and $g_\xi$.
-In particular it preserves the type of the vector fields in the complexification $\xi \otimes \C$.
-It is also because the torsion $T$ of the triad connection we introduce in the present paper has various symmetry properties in terms of the given almost complex structure, in particular it satisfies \beastar T(JY,Y) = T(Y,X_\lambda) = 0 \eeastar for all $Y \in \xi$, and finally because the contact form $\lambda$ is $CR$-holomorphic.
+In the course of our studying the geometric analysis of such maps, we need to simplify the tensorial calculations by choosing a special connection as in the (almost) complex geometry.
+It turns out that for the purpose of taking the derivatives of the map $w$ several times, the contact triad connection on $Q$ is much more convenient and easier to keep track of various terms arising from switching the order of derivatives than the commonly used Levi-Civita connection.
+The advantage of the contact triad connection will become even more apparent in \cite{oh:sigmamodel} where the Fredholm theory and the corresponding index computations in relation to the equations \eqref{eq:w} are developed.